iwm911/rtl_433/docs/CONTRIBUTING.md

 # Contributing guidelines

+The rtl_433 project is focused on TPMS (Tire Pressure Monitoring System) decoders.
-The rtl_433 project is built on the work of many contributors analyzing, documenting, and coding device support.
+The project is built on the work of many contributors analyzing, documenting, and coding TPMS device support.
-We are happy to accept your contribution of yet another sensor!
+We are happy to accept your contribution of yet another TPMS decoder!

 Please check if your contribution is following these guidelines to improve the feedback loop and decrease the burden for the maintainers.

+**Note:** This project specifically focuses on TPMS decoders.
+We maintain a few system decoders (flex, generic_remote, generic_temperature_sensor, generic_motion, and new_template) for framework purposes, but all other device types are out of scope.

-## Adding a new decoder
+## Adding a new TPMS decoder

-Decoders for new device protocols are welcome.
+TPMS (Tire Pressure Monitoring System) decoders for new vehicle protocols are welcome.
 You need to know some C and register the decoder with one line, the rest is automatic.

-To get started follow these steps to add a new decoder:
+To get started follow these steps to add a new TPMS decoder:
 - Clone the repo and create a feature branch.
-  E.g. Clone in Github, checkout and then `git checkout -b feat-mydevice`
+  E.g. Clone in Github, checkout and then `git checkout -b feat-tpms-mydevice`
-- Copy some decoder as template, either one that is already close to what you need or `src/devices/new_template.c`.
+- Copy an existing TPMS decoder as template or use `src/devices/new_template.c`.
-  E.g. `cp src/devices/new_template.c src/devices/my_device.c`
+  E.g. `cp src/devices/tpms_ford.c src/devices/tpms_mydevice.c`
 - Change the new decoder (at least the `r_device` name and `.disabled = 0`).
-  E.g. change `r_device const new_template =` to `r_device const my_device =`,
+  E.g. change `r_device const tpms_ford =` to `r_device const tpms_mydevice =`,
-  and `new_template_decode` to `my_device_decode`,
+  and `tpms_ford_decode` to `tpms_mydevice_decode`,
-  and `.disabled = 3` to `.disabled = 0`
+  and `.disabled = 3` to `.disabled = 0` (if it was disabled)
 - Edit `include/rtl_433_devices.h`
-  E.g. add `DECL(my_device) \`
+  E.g. add `DECL(tpms_mydevice) \`
 - Add your files with Git (no need to commit yet)
-  E.g. `git add src/devices/my_device.c include/rtl_433_devices.h`
+  E.g. `git add src/devices/tpms_mydevice.c include/rtl_433_devices.h`
-- Run `./maintainer_update.py` to add the CMake compile rules
+- Update `src/CMakeLists.txt` to add the new decoder file to the build
-- Compile, add files with Git again
-  E.g. `git add src/CMakeLists.txt`
-- Code and test your decoder, try to follow our code style (you can generally use clang-format).
+- Compile and test your decoder, try to follow our code style (you can generally use clang-format).
-- Run `./maintainer_update.py` again for the readme files.
 - Review and commit your changes, push the changes then create a PR.

 ## Commit messages